aibenStunner/ppo-car-racing/README.md

 ## Why PPO?

 PPO is one of the most popular and robust Deep Reinforcement Learning (DRL) algorithms.
-It can be adapted to be asynchronous, which gives us the ability to leverage vector (parallel) environments to improve convergence by reducing the correlation between samples and running reasonably fast.
+It can be adapted to be asynchronous, allowing us to leverage vector (parallel) environments to improve convergence by reducing the correlation between samples and running reasonably fast.

 ## Installation